Arizona’s Premier Full Service Employment Law FirmRequest your consultation

 What Does an Employment Law Attorney Do?

-- Mistreatment by employer: harassment, misclassification, unpaid overtime
+- Mistreatment by an employer: harassment, misclassification, unpaid overtime

 - Wrongful termination: discrimination, medical condition, performing legal rights, public policy issues, violation of contractual rights